matryer/gae-records/README.txt

 DOCUMENTATION
 -------------

-Read the documentation by getting the source and running this command:
+Read the latest documentation by getting the source and running this command:

   godoc -http=:6060 -path="path/to/gae-records/gaerecords/"